Gulf of Honduras: Protection

-Belize was the first country in the Gulf to establish a system of protected areas.
+Belize was the first country to establish a system of protected areas.
 The Crown Lands Ordinance of 1924 authorised the Governor-in-Council to classify some Crown land as protected areas.
 The first area so classified was the Half Moon Caye Crown Reserve, a bird sanctuary established on 1 September 1928.
 Guatemala and Honduras established protected areas by the 1990s.
-Over 43, 29, and 27 per cent of the territory of Belize, Guatemala, and Honduras, respectively, are under some form of protection.
-Efforts to establish an international protected area in the Gulf have been hindered by the Belizean–Guatemalan territorial dispute.
+Over 43, 29, and 27 percent of the territory of Belize, Guatemala, and Honduras, respectively, are under some form of protection.
+Efforts to establish an international protected area have been hindered by the Belizean–Guatemalan territorial dispute.